agrc/vista/README.md

 #### `map`
 A switch (`c` (current), `p` (proposed)) for controlling the version of the precinct dataset.
 Current is `SGID10.Political.VistaBallotAreas` and proposed is `SGID10.Political.VistaBallotAreas_Proposed`.
 This effects the precinct layer that is drawn on the map in addition to the data shown in the popup and hidden form field.

+#### `db`
+A parameter that is passed on to the vista web service.

+#### `query`
+If this parameter is present, the app sends a request to the [vista web service](`src/config.js`) and displays the returned data as white points on the map.

 ## Hidden Form Fields
 There are several form input elements that are hidden.
 These provide a way for vista to read data from this app.
 Their element ids are: `XCoord`, `YCoord`, `Precinct`, `House`, `Senate`, `FedHouse`, `CountyID`, `selectedID`, and `Address`.

+All element values are updated when a user clicks on the map (not on an existing point) except for `selectedID` and `Address`. `selectedID` and `Address` are updated when the user clicks on an existing white vista point.
+The document title is also update to reflect the same data as `selectedID` when an existing point is clicked.

 ## Development